 The solution of unknown concentration is called the “titer.”
 The added solution is called the “titrant.”
 In acid-base titration, enough titrant is added to the titer to neutralize it.
-So if the titer is a base, an acid is added as the titer.
+So if the titer is a base, a chemist adds an acid as the titer.

-A color indicator is added to the titer before starting to indicate to the lab technician when the neutralization point is approaching.
+A lab technician adds a color indicator to the titer before it indicates the neutralization point.
 This is important because if he adds the titrant too fast, the technician can go right by the neutralization point and not know exactly how much titrant was needed to reach it.

 In acid-base titration, the neutralization point occurs at a pH of 7.0.
 Litmus is a good indicator for an acid-base titration, because it changes color at a pH of around 6.5—close enough, as will be explained below.
 Since indicators react with the solution being measured, they should be used in moderation—only a few drops if possible.

 The point at which the titrant fully neutralizes all the titer, leaving neutral water, is called the “equivalence point.”
 This is when the titrant has "used up" all of the titer.
 The acid and base have fully canceled each other out.
 An example of this sort of mutual cancellation is illustrated in this chemical formula: